anonymousbitcoin/anon/README.md

 Included in the repo is a bash script that will ensure your node is always up to date with the latest changes on `master` branch.
 The script automatically checks your `git status` every 5 minutes and will pull and automatically build the latest changes for you automatically.

-To start the script, run
+To start the script, run the following:

 ```{r, engine='bash'}
 bash testnetNodeHealthChecker_<system>.sh